Flag of Italy: The revolutions of the 19th century

 In 1849, the Roman Republic, formed following the revolt against the Papal State that dethroned the Pope, adopted as its national banner a green, white and red flag with a republican Roman eagle at the tip of the pole.
 This lasted for four months, while the Papal States of the Church was in abeyance.
 The Roman Republic resisted until 4 July 1849, when it was capitulated by the French Army.
 The troops from beyond the Alps, as a last act, entered the municipality of Rome where the last members of the republican assembly not yet captured were barricaded.
 Their secretary Quirico Filopanti surrendered wearing a tricolour scarf.

 The tricolour also flew over the barricades of the Ten Days of Brescia, a revolt of the citizens of the Lombard city against the Austrian Empire, and in many other centres such as Varese, Gallarate, Como, Melegnano, Cremona, Monza, Udine, Trento, Verona, Rovigo, Vicenza, Belluno and Padua.
-This spread throughout the Italian peninsula and demonstrated that the tricolour flag had by then assumed a consolidated symbolism valid throughout the national territory.
+This spread throughout the Italian Peninsula and demonstrated that the tricolour flag had by then assumed a consolidated symbolism valid throughout the national territory.
 The iconography of the Italian flag then began to spread not only in the vexillological and military fields, but also in some everyday objects such as scarves and clothing fabrics.

 This turning point lasted until the failure of revolutions and the end of the First Italian War of Independence (1849), which ended with the defeat of the Piedmont-Sardinian Army of Charles Albert; after this, the ancient flags were restored.
 Only the Kingdom of Piedmont-Sardinia confirmed the Italian tricolour as the national flag of the state even after the First Italian War of Independence ended.
 After the defeat in the First Italian War of Independence in 1849, Charles Albert abdicated in favour of his son Victor Emmanuel II.

 From the unification of Italy to World War I

-Victor Emmanuel II of Piedmont-Sardinia and Napoleon III of France entered Milan during the Second Italian War of Independence (1859).
+Victor Emmanuel II and Napoleon III of France entered Milan during the Second Italian War of Independence (1859).

 On 14 April 1855, before the departure for the Crimean War, the Italian tricolour flags were solemnly entrusted to the soldiers of the Sardinian Expeditionary Corps in the Crimean War by King Victor Emmanuel II of Piedmont-Sardinia with the following farewell sentence:

 Soldiers!
 Here are your flags.
-Generously explained by the magnanimous Charles Albert, they remind you of the distant homeland and eight centuries of noble traditions.
+Generously unfurled by the magnanimous Charles Albert, they remind you of the distant homeland and eight centuries of noble traditions.
 Know how to defend them; bring them back crowned with new glory and your sacrifices will be blessed by present and future generations.